scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 1. From the candidate PCBs stored in the Beacon Store, the Control Service of an AS selects the best PCBs to propagate to its downstream neighboring ASes, based on a selection algorithm specific for this AS.
 2. The Control Service MUST add a new AS entry (see [](#as-entry)), including any Peer Entry information (see [](#peerentry)) the AS is configured to advertise to every selected PCB.
 3. The Control Service MUST sign each selected, extended PCB and append the computed signature.
-4. As a final step, the Control Service propagates each extended PCB to the correct neighboring ASes by invoking the `SegmentCreationService.Beacon` remote procedure call (RPC) in the Control Services of the neighboring ASes (see also [](#prop-proto)).
+4. As a final step, the Control Service propagates each extended PCB to the neighboring AS specified in the new AS entry by invoking the `SegmentCreationService.Beacon` remote procedure call (RPC) in the Control Services of the neighboring ASes (see also [](#prop-proto)).

 #### Propagation of PCBs in Core Beaconing